 - Reduce the mixer speed to medium high and gradually add 1/2 cup of the sugar.
 Mix just until combined.
 Mix together the remaining sugar and flour in a separate bowl and sift.
 Reduce the mixer speed to medium and gradually add the flour.
 Once the flour is incorporated, turn off the mixture and very carefully pour the batter into the pan.
 Take care not to bump or jostle the pan too much.

 - Bake for 35 to 40 minutes, or until the cake is golden and it springs back when gently tapped on the top.
 Or, insert a toothpick and it will come out clean if done.
-All the cake to cool completely before turning over and gently remove from the pan.

 - Top the cake with a dusting of confectioners sugar, fresh berries, and/or whipped coconut cream.